- March 1, 2023

 It’s The Same Dynamic With Bearish Outside Bars

 This is NEOUSD and the play is similar.

-People are long and the big green candle brings in more buyers.
-The next day price pokes upside and then rips to break the other side showing sellers are in control.
+Traders are long in an established trend and the big green candle brings in more bulls.
+The next day price pokes upside and then rips to break the other side showing bears are in control.
 One day later, 12 days of gains are taken back and those with stops in the textbook places, below the lows in an uptrend, are taken out.

 Can these change the trends?

 - simple price exploration looking for sellers/buyers at different levels